astridx/meinblog/content/posts/joomla/12joomla-acl.en.md

 Not everyone has the right to edit all content.
 For this purpose Joomla offers an access control list, the ACL.
 With this you manage user rights in your component.<!-- \index{access control list} -->

-## For impatient people

-View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t9...t10)[^github.com/astridx/boilerplate/compare/t9...t10] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t9...t10)[^github.com/astridx/boilerplate/compare/t9...t10] and incorporate these changes into your development version.

 ## Step by step